 If you’ve ever been in a meeting with too many people, you can understand the wisdom in this.

-actually banned in favor of memos.
+Bezos actually banned PowerPoint presentations in favor of memos.

 “Somebody for the meeting has prepared a six-page…narratively structured memo.
 It has real sentences, and topic sentences, and verbs, and nouns–it’s not just bullet points.”
 “The great memos are written and rewritten, shared with colleagues who are asked to improve the work, set aside for a couple of days, and then edited again with a fresh mind.
 They simply can’t be done in a day or two.” – Jeff Bezos